serpico/mastoaplat/README.md

 *tire position                                 front or rear *tire pressure                                 bars or psi (bars prefered) *bike load                                     usually rider's weight but could include pannier, backpack, etc...
-*mileage                                       number of kilometers accumuated by the tire since brand new, at the time of the puncture
+*mileage                                       number of kilometers, at the time of the puncture, accumulated by the tire since brand new
 *link                                          link to display the last 500m to 2km of the journey before the puncture was noticed, should help to locate hot spot where tires on different bikes where punctured
 *hashtags
 ```